josiahg/cod-stock-demo/README.md

 # Cloudera Operational Database Demo

-This application demonstrates that modern web applications can be easily built leveraging Cloudera Operational Database as a data store.
+This app demonstrates modern web apps can be easily built using Cloudera Operational Database as a data store.

 # Quick Start